itisdoc/DiscordDarker/README.md

 # DiscordDarker
-A custom CSS injector skin for discord
+A custom CSS injector skin for Discord.

+# Recommended Settings:
+Appearance: Light Mode with dark sidebar
+(for best readability.
+Don't worry!
+It will still be pretty dark.)

 # Usage
 Enter this code into the WebTools console, and you get DiscordDarker!